stacksjs/stacks/README.md

 The ultimate goal of this framework, Stacks, is to help you create a component library.
 Stacks is a highly optimized build process that automatically generates `.mjs` & `.cjs` library distributions for you, including its types.

+- automatically builds Vue 2, 3 & Web Component libraries for you
 - simply & rapidly develop component libraries
-- a beautiful Developer Experience (DX) provided by Vue, Vite & TypeScript
+- a beautiful Developer Experience (DX)
+- style with ease via UnoCSS _(e.g. Tailwind CSS, Windi CSS, Heroicons, Bootstrap, etc.)_
+- a modern git commit process
+- automated npm package releases & versioning
-- automated git commits, versioning, and pretty changelog generations (markdown & GitHub releases)
+- pretty changelog generations _(markdown & GitHub releases)_
-- automated npm package releases
+- automated type generations for your components & composables
 - optimized & automated GitHub PR dependency updates
-- optimized VitePress setup to document your library
+- optimized VitePress setup to present your library

-- style with ease via UnoCSS (e.g. Tailwind CSS)
+And all this provided by Vue, Vite, TypeScript & Stacks.

 ## 💡 Get Started